kdkasad/numbrs/README.md

 calculations.
 The binary is a command-line application that provides a user interface to the Numbrs library.

+## Project goal

+The goal of Numbrs is twofold:
+  1. For me to learn and practice programming in Rust.
+  2. To build a calculator which can handle the following features:
+     - [x] Arithmetic
+	 - [ ] Bitwise operations
+	 - [ ] Number base conversion
+	 - [ ] Unit/quantity conversion

 ## Installation

 Currently, Numbrs must be built from sources.